Dan 07963 852 547

 Any Extras you may wish to add to your canoe can be bought at the workshop, we have Canoe

-Seats, Carrying Yoke, Redtail and Greyowl Paddles and Cam Buckle Roof Straps and T.shirts and
+Seats, Carrying Yoke, Redtail paddles and Cam Buckle Roof Straps and T.shirts and

 Tea and Coffee will be provided.
 Please bring a mug if you remember, we have a few but they do